o3de/o3de/Code/Tools/ShaderCompiler/README.md

 cmake --build <build-directory> --target Azslc --config Profile
 ```

-The executable is written to `<build-directory>/bin/profile/azslc`.
-Building Atom Shader Builder also builds and stages the executable under `Builders/AZSLc`.

 ## Grammar

 The generated ANTLR C++ sources are checked in.
 With Java and PowerShell available, regenerate them from the engine root: